milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Retail Search: Retail Search, powered by Google’s Retail API, allows retailers to leverage Google’s search capabilities on their own retail websites and mobile applications.
 With Retail Search, retailers receive fast, accurate, and high quality search results that help improve conversion and increase customer engagement.
 API Management

-Apigee: Apigee is a full-lifecycle API management platform that lets customers design, secure, analyze, and scale APIs, giving them visibility and control.
-Apigee is available as Apigee, a fully-managed service, Apigee hybrid, a hybrid model that's partially hosted and managed by the customer, or Apigee Private Cloud, an entirely customer hosted Premium Software solution.
+Apigee and Apigee Edge: Apigee and Apigee Edge are full-lifecycle API management platforms that let customers design, secure, analyze, and scale APIs, giving them visibility and control.

+Apigee: Apigee is available as Apigee X, a fully-managed service, and as Apigee hybrid, a hybrid model that's partially hosted and managed by the customer.
+Apigee Edge: Apigee Edge is available as a fully-managed service and as Apigee Private Cloud, a customer-hosted Premium Software solution.

 API Gateway: API Gateway is a fully-managed service that helps you develop, deploy, and secure your APIs running on Google Cloud Platform.